dikalo/ahome-ace/README.md

   <inherits name="com.ait.toolkit.ace.AhomeAce"/>
 ```

-3) Below is an example how to use the widget.In this example we use our [Ext4j library](https://github.com/ahome-it/ahome-client-io/issues) but ahome-ace is compatible with any GWT library.
+3) Below is an example how to use the widget.In this example we use our [ahome-ext library](https://github.com/ahome-it/ahome-client-io/issues) but ahome-ace is compatible with any GWT library.

 ```java